OutSystems/docs-product/src/develop/ui/patterns/web/content/balloon/balloon.md

 # Balloon

 You can use the Balloon UI Pattern to display content in a pop-up on the UI.
-The Balloon UI Patterns is useful when you need to display additional information realted to a small on-screen element.
+The Balloon UI Pattern is useful when you need to display additional information realted to a small on-screen element.

 ![](<images/balloon-image-6.png>)